bitcoin-dot-org/Bitcoin.org/en/full-node.md

 {% endhighlight %}

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
-Keep in mind that bitcoin's trustless model works best if you are connected to a handful of nodes.
+Keep in mind that Bitcoin's trustless model works best if you are connected to a handful of nodes.

 #### Blocks-only mode